What to Do on a Long Bus Ride: 25 Fun Games & Activities

 #1.
 Try Reading to Pass the Time

-Reading is the most obvious, productive, and relaxing way to pass the time.
+Reading books on the bus is the most obvious, productive, and relaxing way to pass the time.
 Whether it's fiction, work-related reading, or just some interesting article you happened across, it's perfect as long as it keeps you entertained.
-Sometimes, reading can distract you from the tedious ride and create a whole other world for you to spend some time in.
+One downside is that your eyes can get tired and possibly result in motion sickness, so take short breaks as needed.

 #2.
 Listen to Music

 There's nothing like good music to keep you in a good mood.
-Not only can it help you shorten the time of your charter bus ride, but it also helps you relax and provide great stress relief.
-You can also try tuning in to podcasts or even ASMR - whichever is your preference.
+Not only can it help you shorten the time of your charter bus ride, but it also helps you relax and provides great stress relief.
+You can also try tuning in to podcasts or even ASMR — whichever is your preference.

 #3.
 Browse the Web

-YouTube videos, articles, or some online games and apps - you name it.
+One of the most obvious fun things to do on a bus is simply browsing the web, and it's one of the most effective ways to distract yourself.
+YouTube videos, articles, or online games; you'll always find something interesting to kill time.
 Just make sure to have a strong and stable connection and take your charger with you.
 There are plenty of amenities on charter buses nowadays, including electrical outlets and WiFi.

 #4.
 Photo Organization and Editing